The Game Plan — $17

 128 pages

-Read in 90 minutes.
+Read in one sitting.
 Built operational, not exhaustive.

 30-day full refund.
 No questions, no forms, no friction.